AnneEstoppey/NorthSea_Dashboard/readme.md

-## Interactive Dashboard, Norwegian North Sea Oil&Gas Production - 1971 to 2023
+## Interactive Dashboard, Norwegian Continental Shelf Oil&Gas Production - 1971 to 2023
 Direct live link to Dashboard: https://northseadashboard.streamlit.app/

 The goal of creating this dashboard is to work with production data directly from the downloaded files (.csv and shapefiles), and visualize the field production through the years.<br>
+We also wanted to experiment with additional elements like a donut graph, and some more advanced table visualisation.<br>
+We hope you like it!<br>

 With the slider, the user can move through the years and select years 1971 to 2023 with increment of 5 years.